beykyle/jitr/README.md

 # just-in-time R-Matrix (JITR)

-A fast solver for parametric reaction models
+A fast solver for parametric reaction models, production ready for calibration and uncertainty-quantification.

 ## quick start
 ```